vEnhance/1802/src/minmax.typ

 == [TEXT] Lagrange multipliers

-#warning(title: [Warning for high-school math olympiad students])[
-  If you are a high-school student preparing for a proof-based math olympiad, read the version at #url("https://web.evanchen.cc/handouts/LM/LM.pdf") instead.
-  We use compactness there instead of the wishy-washy terms "boundary", "limit case", etc.
-]

 Let $f : RR^n -> RR$ be a function we're optimizing over some region $cal(R)$.
 We now turn to the case where $cal(R)$, is dimension $n-1$, because of a single constraint of the form $g(x,y) = c$ or $g(x,y,z) = c$.